iirissetala/kalastusapp/README.md

 # KalastusApp

-This app is made for fishermen to  use as a diary for their catches.
-You can save the location (just a String for now).
+This app is made for fishermen to use as a "catch diary".
 A catch consist of fisher, date, location (just a String for now) and a list of fishes.
 You can save a new catch, edit an existing catch or delete one.

 ## Technologies
 Project is created with